Citeck/ecos-meetings/README.md

 ## Get started

-If you are new to ECOS platform and would like to run the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).
+If you are new to Citeck platform and would like to run the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).

 ### Recommended versions of services to launch with: